elston-jja/Dotfiles/README.md

 # School and Backup files

- Dot Files (to lazy to create a seprate repo)
+ Dot Files (to lazy to create a separate repo)

  Desktop Currently